Create a Cozy Tunisian Scarf: A Step-by-Step Crochet Guide

 17 sts x 13 rows = 4 x 4

 Now, I find keeping edges straight in Tunisian crochet is a bit of a challenge.
 With lots of experimenting and correction, I finally figured it out!
-Let me break it down for you, and for the rest of the project you will be completing it as so.
+Let me break it down for you; for the rest of the project, you will be completing it as follows.

 Let’s keep on going.